 Now we have a few languages to play with, and can go back to the Plone interface.
 Notice how you now have a few language names in the top right corner.

 We now want to add a simple type:

 - After filling out the type with some content and clicking ‘Save’, you will see that this content type has a pulldown menu, ‘Translate into’.

 - Select a language you want to translate this document into.

 - Save this translation.

-- Try to switch languages by clicking the flags.
+- Try to switch languages using the language names.

 That’s a very simple use case for the multilingual types.